 Why is contextual marketing important for B2B?

-Understand contextual marketing and its important in your B2b efforts.
+Understand contextual marketing and its importance in your B2b efforts.

 Contextual marketing is a highly targeted way of focusing advertising efforts.
 Many consumers are used to seeing digital banner ads – so much, in fact, that many people have gone blind to them, not registering their presence or relevance.
 Contextual advertising, however, gives B2B businesses a chance to get in front of customers with the most possible interest in their products.
 Contextual ads are based on users search history and online behavior, giving “context” to the ads that users are exposed to.
 It’s a better way to target audiences and increase conversions.
 Here are some ways that contextual targeting works and examples of benefits that businesses have seen.